inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-3.md

     machine_type="c3-standard-88")
 ```
 This machine setup further reduces the simulation time to just **5m46s**, achieving
-a significant 1.75x speed-up over the `c2-standard-60` setup.
+an aditionally 1.75x speed-up over the `c2-standard-60` setup.
+Observe that, in this case, the speed up obtained is higher than the corresponding increase in the number of vCPUs with respect to `c2`-based VMs because `c3` VMs are supported by much more recent hardware.

+## Show me the money...
-Of course, there’s a catch: these exclusive machines have a non-negligible price per
+Of course, there’s a catch: these exclusive machines have a certain non-negligible cost per
 hour.
 It's important to consider the cost of using these exclusive, more powerful
 machines.
 At the time of writing, the cost per hour for the `c2-standard-60` is $3.446,
 and for the more powerful `c3-standard-88`, it's $5.053, compared to only $0.23